tomzx/blog.tomrochette.com-content/agi/task-tracking/article.md

 * Should a decay function be applied to the metric used to order tasks?
 It is not useful if all tasks decay linearly (as the order will be preserved)

 # Overview
+Define goals
 List tasks
-Associate tasks with other tasks and tasks hierarchies Assign a priority
+Associate tasks with other tasks and tasks hierarchies
+* Define dependencies/orders of execution
-A task may be related to the accomplishment of many tasks Each time a task is executed, evaluate the value of the task in regard to some global evaluation function
+* A task may be related to the accomplishment of many tasks Assign a priority to each task
+Each time a task is executed, evaluate the value of the task in regard to some global evaluation function
 * Pleasure
 * Drain